plan-systems/design-docs/README.md

 - For example, community **C** could be founded such that a majority vote from a persistent, member-appointed "designee" are required to add a new member to the community.
 This would be enforced by a smart contract wired in to **C**'s storage layer.
 See PLAN's [Proof of Integrity Assurance](PLAN-Proof-of-Correctness.md#Proof-of-Integrity-Assurance) for more detail.

 #### Q: How is PLAN's Persistent Data Interface (PDI) implemented?
-- PLAN's append-only storage layerr ("**𝓛<sub>C</sub>**") described in PLAN's [Proof of Correctness](PLAN-Proof-of-Correctness.md), can be implemented from a range of storage layer options.
+- PLAN's append-only storage layer ("**𝓛<sub>C</sub>**") described in PLAN's [Proof of Correctness](PLAN-Proof-of-Correctness.md), can be implemented from a range of storage layer options.
 Since each implementation must make tradeoffs in its design, one particular option may be a great fit one community's needs but would be a poor fit for another community's needs.
 See [Liveness vs Safety](PLAN-Proof-of-Correctness.md#Liveness-vs-Safety) for a deeper technical discussion.

 #### Q: So PLAN is locked into Unity?